Lehtiz/rextest2/pytest/README.txt

 - Now you can import config to your newtest.py and add all the needed folders as follows: logsDir = config.testXLogsDir

 - In autoreport.py
-    - Add definition "TESTX = "newtest" under "CONSTANTS"
+    - Add definition TESTX = "newtest" under "CONSTANTS"
     - Add a new function def newTest(), use the other functions for example def avatarTest() as a reference
     - Add new elif condition for your test in whichTestWasRun function: elif option == TESTX: newTest()